salbadri/Python-Programming--Final-Project/README.md

 This project aims to classify images as a properly fitted mask (Fully covered: mask covers nose and mouth), not properly fitted (partially covered: the nose or the mouth), and not wearing a mask (not covered).

 Dataset:
 The dataset was obtained from Kaggle ( https://www.kaggle.com/datasets/jamesnogra/face-mask-usage ).
-The dataset partitioned into 70 % training set, 20 % validation set, 10 % testing set.
+I partitioned the dataset  into 70 % training set, 20 % validation set, 10 % testing set.
+I attached code for data partitioning in a seperate ipynb file.

 The original dataset involves 4 classes: fully covered, not covered, not face, and partially covered.
 In this project, I used 3 classes, fully covered, not covered, and partially covered to train, validate, and test my CNN.
 I removed the not face class from the dataset.

 Preprocessing my training set, validation set, and testing set: converted data into an array, using imread from OpenCV.